LearnWeb3DAO/Gas-Optimizations/README.md

 uint256 num2;
 ```

 The second one is better because in the second one solidity compiler will put all the `uint8`'s in one storage slot but in the first case it will put `uint8 num1` in one slot but now the next one it will see is a `uint256` which is in itself requires 32 bytes cause `256/8 bits = 32 bytes` so it cant be put in the same storage slot as `uint8 num1` so now it will require another storage slot.
 After that `uint8 num3, num4, num5` will be put in another storage slot.
-Thus the second example requires 3 storage slots as compared to the first example which requires only two storage slots.
+Thus the second example requires 2 storage slots as compared to the first example which requires 3 storage slots.

 It's also important to note that elements in `memory` and `calldata` cannot be packed and are not optimized by solidity's compiler.